 But card issuers can do more to elevate their game.
 Issuers should view the challenges as a chance to redesign the credit card value proposition and their role in consumers’ lives for the digital era.

-Give consumers more personalization and flexibility.
+Give consumers more personalisation and flexibility.
 Though consumers have an array of credit card options to choose from, the rewards choices/product features are preset, such as in an airline miles card or a cashback card.
-Consumers, however, are looking for flexibility in choosing their product features: Sixty-nine percent of surveyed respondents said they would find a credit card that offered personalized features appealing.
-Similar to tiered cable subscription options, credit card issuers should provide customers with the flexibility to choose the credit features they want, and structure their pricing accordingly.
+Consumers, however, are looking for flexibility in choosing their product features: Sixty-nine percent of surveyed respondents said they would find a credit card that offered personalised features appealing.
+Similar to tiered cable subscription options, credit card issuers should provide customers with the flexibility to choose the credit features they want and structure their pricing accordingly.

-When survey respondents were asked to choose their top five rewards categories, traditional offerings such as gas, restaurants, groceries, airline tickets, and hotels topped the list.
-However, younger customers showed more interest in customizable rewards, such as clothing and apparel (chosen by 41 percent of Gen Z customers versus 23 percent of Gen Xers) or music streaming (chosen by 21 percent of Gen Z customers versus 3 percent of boomers).
-Card issuers should account for these generational preferences when they design their rewards programs.
+When survey respondents were asked to choose their top five rewards categories, traditional offerings such as gas, restaurants, groceries, airline tickets and hotels topped the list.
+However, younger customers showed more interest in customisable rewards, such as clothing and apparel (chosen by 41 percent of Gen Z customers versus 23 percent of Gen Xers) or music streaming (chosen by 21 percent of Gen Z customers versus 3 percent of boomers).
+Card issuers should account for these generational preferences when they design their rewards programmes.

 Get the basics in customer experience right.
 Sometimes the most basic elements can create lasting impressions.
 Our analysis reveals that the same appears to hold true with issue resolution (figure 6).
 Customers across age demographics consider same-day resolution of issues and complaints an important service from their credit card provider.
 Card companies should aim to reduce their response time in line with customers’ increasingly discerning expectations.